letsrockit/public/tg95ewfs-backend-engineer-go.md

 Here, you’ll be asked to work on cutting edge backend systems leveraging the latest evolutions in blockchain technology, and help build what is poised to become one of the largest private chain(s) connecting Fortune 500s around the world.
 You could work on the low-level aspects of our stack, in the bowels of blockchain, permissioning properties, distributed trust, security nitty gritty.
 Work on our middleware, rules engine, accounting modeling, event processing systems.
 Work higher up on the stack building the various web UIs in React.
 Work on operational concerns, with Docker, Kubernetes, Deis as your new friends , and make deployments a breeze.
 Improve our continuous build, and test coverage, control downstream dependencies, and help our software build be as repeatable as can be.
 Work on monitoring, metrics gathering, charting, and pushing the limits of uptime.

 ### What we look for
-Technologies You'll be Exposed To Golang, Node.js, GRPC React MySQL, Firebase Hyperledger Fabric, and other blockchains Kubernetes, Docker, Google Cloud.
+Technologies You'll be Exposed To:
+Golang, Node.js, GRPC React MySQL, Firebase Hyperledger Fabric, and other blockchains Kubernetes, Docker, Google Cloud.
 And an all time favorite, bash!

 ### Why choose us?
 Our company has often been recognized as trailing the path of the industry and its forward thinking, such as in the seminal Harvard Business Review paper Blockchain Will Transform Customer Loyalty Programs.
 We are a one of the very few IBM Blockchain Ecosystem Participant, an IBM Hyperledger Member company, and a key partner to Deloitte.
 Unilever Foundry dubbed Loyyal as The Future of Retail, and MEDICI named us Top Blockchain Startups in the Americas.